Change of use of existing buildings

 When the use of a building changes, Section 115 of the Building Act 2004 has to be considered.

 To determine if the building is a change of use, see Sections 5, 6 and Schedule 2 of Building Regulations 2005 (Specified Systems, Change the Use, and Earthquake-prone Buildings) for use of all or parts of the building.
-If part of the building changes use than that part of the building needs to be considered under Section 115.
+If part of the building changes use then the building needs to be considered under Section 115.
 Section 115 is in the Act to ensure the current building stock is being upgraded toward the current provisions of the building code.

 An owner of a building must not change the use of the building: